mhfaust/component-directories/README.md

 # Component Directories

-A Visual Studio Code extension that streamlines component creation and management through customizable templates.
-Framework-agnostic - use it with any component-based project structure!
+A VS Code extension for generating and managing component directories.
+While designed with React components in mind, it's framework-agnostic and can be used for any project that follows a component-based architecture.

 ## Features

-- **Framework Agnostic**: Create components for any framework or library using customizable templates
-- **Template-Based, Configurable Sets**: Generate components using predefined sets of templates, configured via JSON
-- **Hierarchical Configuration**: Define different template Groups for different parts of your project using directory-specific JSON configurations
+- Create component directories with multiple files from templates
-- **Component Management**: Rename components and add new files to existing components
+- Add additional files to existing components
-- **Smart Import Updates**: Automatically updates import statements when renaming components (for TypeScript/JavaScript projects)
+- Rename components (including updating imports)
+- Support for multiple template groups
+- Smart case transformations for component names
+- Framework agnostic

 ## Quick Start